-Real men don’t eat rabbit food, right?
-WRONG.
 If you want to reel in the ladies, try increasing your crunches — of celery stalks, that is, not the gym variety.
-And it’s not just because women tend to congregate around vegetable trays at parties; in fact, eating celery increases the amount of female-attracting pheromones that men emit.
+You see, eating celery increases the amount of female-attracting pheromones that men emit.
 Why?
 It seems that the cytoplasm found in celery contains the same chemicals as those found in human male sweat (specifically, regular sweat that’s responsible for a subtly masculine scent, which may not always be perceptible through clothing); both contain the steroid Androstenone, which makes men more attractive to women.

-Looking to score a gal’s digits or get her to think that you’re Prince Charming?
-Take a cue from the French and play a little love song first.
-According to a recent study by researchers Nicolas Guéguen and Céline Jacob from the Université de Bretagne-Sud (along with Lubomir Lamy from Université de Paris-Sud), women who were exposed to romantic music before interacting with eligible males were more likely to hand over their contact information (ostensibly, to set up a date) than those ladies who were exposed to “neutral” music in the same scenario.
-And while sappy ballads might make more macho guys want to gag, if your goal is to get the lady in question’s email address, it might behoove you to stomach a little Il Divo or Josh Groban in the presence of female subjects (the researchers showed positive correlations between romantic feelings and background music).
-Or try attending a crooner’s concert performance solo; who knows — you might just find yourself fighting off a whole group of swooning women!
+Want a woman to think that you’re Prince Charming?
+Take a cue from the French and play her a love song.
+According to a study by researchers Nicolas Guéguen and Céline Jacob from the Université de Bretagne-Sud (along with Lubomir Lamy from Université de Paris-Sud), women who were exposed to romantic music before interacting with eligible males were more likely to hand over their contact information (ostensibly, to set up a date) than those ladies who were exposed to “neutral” music in the same scenario.
+When played in the presence of female subjects, the study’s researchers showed positive correlations between romantic feelings and background music.
+Looking for a last-minute date?
+Try attending a crooner’s concert performance alone; who knows — you might just find yourself fighting off a whole group of swooning single women!

-Meeting a lady for coffee?
-Order some food, too.
-And if you can, make it something with chocolate in it.
+Meeting a lady for coffee or a quick bite?
+Order some food with at least a hint of chocolate in it.
 Here’s why: when people talk about falling in love, what’s really going on is that you’re participating in activities that promote forming an attachment to each other.
 Things that facilitate the attachment process raise your oxytocin levels (the love and bonding hormones) in the brain.
-According to Dr. Alan Hirsch, Neurological Director of the Smell & Taste Treatment and Research Foundation in Chicago, eating and the smell of food increases oxytocin levels in humans.
+According to Dr. Alan Hirsch, Neurological Director of the Smell & Taste Treatment and Research Foundation in Chicago and author of What’s Your Food Sign?
+How to Use Food Clues to Find Lasting Love, eating and the smell of food increases oxytocin levels in humans.
 So, by ordering an appetizer or dessert as an accompaniment, your date’s oxytocin levels will spike, thus encouraging a mutual bond to develop.
-(Who would’ve guessed that love was just an order of nachos away this whole time?)
 “You may want to be alone with her while eating, however, so she doesn’t bond with someone else at the table,” warns Dr. Hirsch.

 To enhance the bonding effect even more, order something that contains chocolate.
 Eating chocolate increases the serotonin levels in the human body, which can induce feelings of euphoria and chemically improve your mood.
 “By being around a woman while she’s eating chocolate, you get this sort of ‘halo effect’…she likes the chocolate you ordered her, therefore she likes you,” says Dr. Hirsch.

-The results were clear: if it’s female attention you’re after, don’t flail your arms on the dance floor.
+The results were clear: If it’s female attention you’re after, don’t flail your arms around on the dance floor.
 Women participating in the study paid more attention to those dancers who were connected with their core body region.
 In other words, the guys who earned higher ratings had more control over their upper bodies and were twisting, bending, moving and nodding instead of simply pumping their fists in the air.
 Women scored men whose movements were twitchy and repetitive the lowest — so try to stay on beat and avoid shuffling back and forth aimlessly.
-And if you know you’re smooth, well...don’t be afraid to show it!
-You just might have women falling at your feet (but not stepping on your toes).
+And if you know you’re smooth, don’t be afraid to show it!